CloversChemistry/CloversChemistry.github.io/index.md

 Click through the links provided at the top of the page to explore my graduate research, teaching experience, and some graduate and undergraduate projects.

-My resume and CV can be found at the bottom of this page.
+My CV can be found at the bottom of this page.

 ## About Me